bibhashdash/nls-website-2022-v2/content/articles/award.md

 title: Lunchbox Goole win award

 img: award-story.jpg
-summary: Lunchbox Goole won the "Contribution to the Community" award at this year's Goole & Howdenshire Business Excellence Awards..
+summary: Lunchbox Goole won the "Contribution to the Community" award at this year's Goole & Howdenshire Business Excellence Awards.
+date: 28th February, 2022
 ---

 # Lunchbox Goole win award

+### 28th February, 2022

 Lunchbox Goole have been awarded the "Contribution to the Community" award at this year's Goole & Howdenshire Business Excellence Awards.